 Muslim Public Speaking: History and Practice (AM-654)

-This course is an exploration in contemporary and past Muslim homiletics.
+This course focuses on contemporary and past Muslim homiletics.
 Our approach is both descriptive and practical.
-For those who are interested in Muslim oral discourses as an academic subject, the course offers a chance to learn about the subject from historical and anthropological perspectives.
+For those interested in Muslim spoken discourses as an academic subject, the course offers a chance to learn about the subject from historical and anthropological perspectives.
 Our examples will be from the United States, the Middle East, and beyond.
-For those who are or plan to be Muslim public speakers, the course offers extensive practical exercises designed to develop and improve their skills as lecturers and khatibs.
+For those who are or plan to be Muslim public speakers, the course offers extensive practical exercises designed to develop and improve their skills as public speakers, khatibs and khatibas.

 Course fulfills the following curricular requirements:

 MAIRS - Interreligious Studies: Elective

 If you are not enrolled in a degree program but wish to register for this course, use the Online Registration for Special Students and Auditors.